There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

 - getting emergency care if necessary

-Typically, people should attend asthma consultations every 2 to 6 weeks after first receiving a diagnosis.
-However, using a peak flow meter at home to monitor the progress of their treatment can help them manage the disease in between doctor’s visits.
+Typically, people should attend regular asthma consultations after first receiving a diagnosis.
+However, using a peak flow meter at home to monitor their treatment progress can help them manage the disease between doctor’s visits.

 A peak flow meter is a simple, handheld tool that can help a person maintain control of their asthma by allowing them to measure the effectiveness of air movement from their lungs.